a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 The injected command downloads and runs the Stage 0 dropper.
 Within around 45 seconds, the robot beacons to the C2 server.
 It appears in the dashboard.
 It's still standing at the booth, dancing around or waving or whatever.

-In the real scenario, this is a phone in your pocket.
-The exploit takes about five seconds to drop.
-We now have patient zero.
+In the real scenario, this is just autopwning from a raspberry pi or phone in your pocket.
+The exploit takes about five seconds to drop, and we now have patient zero.

 ---